Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Coronary Artery Disease.md

 1. Confirming of [[Coronary Artery Disease]] via the use of **stress testing** *or* **angiography**
 2. Preventative therapy, to reduce mortality and myocardial infarction in the future
 3. Stent or CABG surgery
+	1. Stent thrombosis prevent with "Dual antiplatelet therapy" ^six45w
+	2. Aspirin + Clopidogrel (can be prasugrel or ticagrelor, all P2Y12r antagonists)
+	3. Done for one year
+	4. After one year, stent metal no longer exposed to blood as scar tissue and endothelial growth
+	5. Most patients only take aspirin from this

 ### Initial testing:
 1. Given no symptoms at rest ([[#Symptoms]]) and no ECG changes ([[#Investigations]]), you need to do **stress testing** OR **angiography**